Reem57/CSA_Blog_Tri1/_posts/2022-10-06-ArrayList.md

 <div class="output_subarea output_stream output_stdout output_text">
 <pre>Pick the better one Turquoise or Orange (1-2): 1
 You picked the color: Turquoise
-Pick the better one Turquoise or Yellow (1-2): 11 Unexpected choice, try again.
 Pick the better one Turquoise or Yellow (1-2): 1
 You picked the color: Turquoise
 Pick the better one Turquoise or Red (1-2): 1